sandervankasteel/laravel-extended-validation/docs/barcode/EAN8.md

 # EAN8
 ### `LaravelExtendedValidation\Rules\Barcode\EAN8`

-This validation rules checks if the posted input is a valid EAN 108 number.
+This validation rules checks if the posted input is a valid EAN-8 number.

 Valid examples are: